C.J. Abrams Player Props: Nationals vs. Mets

 C.J.
 Abrams At The Plate

+- Abrams has picked up a hit in 54.5% of his 22 games this year, with more than one hit in 18.2% of those games.

+- He has hit a long ball in one of 22 games, and in 1.2% of his plate appearances.

-- Abrams has had at least one RBI in 14.3% of his games this year (three of 21), with more than one RBI three times (14.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Abrams has had an RBI in four games this year (18.2%), including three multi-RBI outings (13.6%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored a run in seven of 21 games so far this season.
+- He has scored in seven games this season (31.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.